Securing Personal AI Agents: Guardrails and Infrastructure for OpenClaw

 Roey Zalta gave OpenClaw its own Mac mini and let it run.
-Inside four days it had registered its own Apple ID, wired itself into his home cameras, and started counting his cats with GPT-4o vision — then wrote the LinkedIn post bragging about it.
+Within the week, it was watching his home cameras and tracking his cats with a vision model.
+Then it wrote the LinkedIn post bragging about its work.
 That’s the fun half of autonomous agents.

 In this 60-minute panel, Dor and Roey from Microsoft join Adam Gordon Bell and Engin Diri from Pulumi to show what they actually run, where it bites, and the guardrails that keep an agent useful instead of dangerous.
-Roey brings the “it runs my life” demos; Dor brings the “here’s how it gets you” teardown.
-Live with audience Q&A.
+Roey will show how agents help run his life.
+Dor will show how to use them securely.

 What you'll learn

-- What people actually automate with OpenClaw — the useful, the weird, and the cat counter
+- What people actually automate with OpenClaw, Hermes, and related persona agents ( the useful, the weird, and the cat counter )

 Register today